BorelEnzo/BorelEnzo.github.io/CTFs/Finals_CSC_BE_2019/go_ez/index.md

 >$3 = 0x4b6943 "Good job:"
 > ```

-We then new what the symbols `main.statictmp_X` represented, and dumped `main.statictmp_2` and `main.statictmp_0` in hex format.
+We then knew what the symbols `main.statictmp_X` represented, and dumped `main.statictmp_2` and `main.statictmp_0` in hex format.
 First, we set this setting to make GDB print the byte array:

 > ```